 493-The Patient's Voice: Experiences of Illness-2 S.H.
+(Elective)

 This course is designed to introduce students to contemporary autobiographical accounts of illness, both physical and psychiatric.
-The content can be aplied to the practice of nursing.
+The content can be applied to the practice of nursing.
+P/NC option.

 494-Contemporary Film: Understanding the Patient's Experience-2 S.H.
+(Elective)

 Utilizing contemporary film, this course explores the experiences of patients experiencing both physiological and psychiatric illness, and assists students to utilize this information in developing a caring nursing practice.
+P/NC option.

 495 - Seminar-1-3 S.H.
+(Elective)

 Subject matter of current interest arranged by the Department.
 Course may be repeated when offered with different content and title.
+P/NC option.

 496 - Feminist Perspectives in Nursing-2 S.H.

-This seminar explores the relationship of the feminist movement, feminist theory and gender issues for nursing history and practice.
+(Elective) This seminar explores the relationship of the feminist movement, feminist theory and gender issues for nursing history and practice.
+P/NC option.